Careers360 Logo

 Answer:

-Taking x axis as 1000 units = 1 box and y axis as 100 units = 1 box.
+Taking the x-axis as 1000 units = 1 box and the y-axis as 100 units = 1 box.

-(i)Yes, the graph pass through the origion.
+(i)Yes, the graph passes through the origin.

-Question:1(c) Interest on deposits for a year
+Question: 1(c) Interest on deposits for a year

 (ii) Use the graph to find the interest on Rs 2500 for a year.